pedroctag/ProjetoMipsSingleCicle/README.md

 # ProjetoMipsSingleCicle

-Projeto baseado no cap[itulo 7 do livro Digital Design and Computer Architecture
+Projeto baseado no capítulo 7 do livro Digital Design and Computer Architecture